 Written by Siddhartha Mukherjee | Read by Dennis Boutsikaris

-An important distinction here is that the book is masterfully, excellently narrated.
-I would likely listen to anything that Deenis Boutsikaris reads.
+This book is masterfully, excellently narrated.
+I would likely listen to anything that Dennis Boutsikaris reads.

 Consciousness: Confessions of a Romantic Reductionist

 Written by Christoff Koch | Read by Walter Dixon

 I’ve heard nothing but good things about this book.
 It purports to tell the story of human consciousness, but what it really does is give an exacting, detailed history of the brain — how it evolved into existence in simple creatures, and then developed into its incredible current state in humans.
 This book probably even discusses the nature of consciousness… but by the time I got three-quarters of the way through this book I had to fight hard to remain engaged.

 There were two big problems.
 First: I bought a book about consciousness and then was regaled with chapter after chapter after agonizing chapter about brain evolution.
 Yes, it was very interesting, but that is not why I picked up this book.
 Second, and most importantly, the narration was the opposite of engaging.
 It was nearly monotone and required superhuman effort from me to give a damn.
 So much so that any book narrated by Walter Dixon is one that I will avoid.